Young Scientist Research Prizes 2024

 Calla and her colleagues set out to establish the behaviour of Australia’s climate during the Last Glacial Period (LGP, the most recent ‘ice age’ ending about 11,500 years ago) by interrogating geochemical signatures in sedimentary deposits known as speleothems, a family of calcium-based cave formations that includes stalactites and stalagmites, that can provide paleoclimate records similar to those from ice cores or tree rings.
 She drew her samples from a cave in the Ikara-Flinders Ranges of South Australia, a region that has been historically difficult to draw data from, as proxies for past climate events are largely restricted to the coastal fringes of the continent.

 The team found the speleothems at the study site were deposited during periods of enhanced groundwater recharge, when the local water table rose and flooded the cave, a vanishingly rare contemporary event.
-During the LGP, episodes of cave flooding were sustained for thousands of years and align with intervals of Southern Hemisphere summer insolation intensity, suggesting that southern Australia recieved tropical moisture due to intensification and southward displacement of the Australian Monsoon.
+During the LGP, episodes of cave flooding were sustained for thousands of years and align with intervals of Southern Hemisphere summer insolation intensity, suggesting that southern Australia received tropical moisture due to intensification and southward displacement of the Australian Monsoon.
 Their findings suggest this displacement was also a response to a reduced Atlantic Meridional Overturning Circulation, the main circulating current in the Atlantic Ocean, which is predicted to occur once again as anthropogenic climate change intensifies disruption from Arctic ice melt.

 Second Prize: Vinícius Werneck Salazar, The University of Melbourne